MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.238-113.md

 ##### 552.238-113 Scope of Contract (Eligible Ordering Activities). #####

-Link to an amendment published at 88 FR 20079, Apr.
-5, 2023.

 As prescribed in 538.7004 (b) insert the following clause:

-Scope of Contract (Eligible Ordering Activities) (MAY 2019)
+Scope of Contract (Eligible Ordering Activities) (MAY 2023)

 (a) This solicitation is issued to establish contracts which may be used on a nonmandatory basis by the agencies and activities named below, as a source of supply for the supplies or services described herein, for domestic and/or overseas delivery.
-For Special Item Number 132-53, Wireless Services ONLY, limited geographic coverage (consistent with the Offeror's commercial practice) may be proposed.
+For Special Item Number 132-53, the Wireless Mobility Services Special Item Number limited geographic coverage (consistent with the Offeror's commercial practice) may be proposed.

 (1) Executive agencies (as defined in FAR Subpart 2.1) including nonappropriated fund activities as prescribed in 41 CFR 101-26.000;